liorosenman/flights_project/backend/readme.md

     7. get_deparure_flights (country_id) //DONE

 # Input validity for methods:
-    1. Create new airport user.
+    1. Create new airport user. //DONE & TESTED
     2. Create new administator.
     3. Create new customer. --- using decorator
     4. Create new airline.